Updated May 28, 2026 with current Raven and Bear pricing.

 Bear has themes, export formats, encrypted notes, OCR search, polished attachment handling, and a long track record.
 If you use those every day, Bear may still be the right app.

-Pick Raven when Claude needs the notes.
+Pick Raven when local agents need the notes.

 Pick Bear for hashtag-first organization.